|I have attended Performance Awards in many cities throughout the United States, in Moriyama, Japan, and in Durban, South Africa.

 A tremendous creative energy was infused into the program.
 The many weeks of choreographing, recording the videos and sound, and the writing of the detailed notes have resulted in a program that is a stimulating learning and performance experience for students; an innovative concept for teachers, and a source of great satisfaction for parents.

 At the performances that I have attended, I see students grow positively tall with pride at receiving their award.
 Their parents are delighted at seeing their children perform on their own with such obvious enjoyment.

 I have been teaching ballet for more than 30 years: from children to university students and ballet teachers at graduate level.
 At the University of Cape Town I was Acting-Director of the Ballet School, and in charge of teacher-training.
 I have put my knowledge and experience into the formulation of this program.
 I believe that it is of great value to teachers of ballet.

 I look upon the Performance Awards as both a permanent momento of the personal achievement of our young dancers, and a wonderful experience in ballet.

-Mignon Furman was a teacher, choreographer and dance educator and dance educator.
+Mignon Furman was a teacher, choreographer and dance educator.